Skip to main content

 Put your crypted backups on the cloud

-Backups are importants to prevent file lose: image if tomorrow the disk with all the photos of your family will die.
-No more photos of your earlier life will be available...
-So...
-Backups are important.
-But, it's important to keep your data secret.
-If you decide to use an online storage, and you need to put private data on it (important documents), it's better if no one can read them!
+But, it’s important to keep your data secret.
+If you decide to use an online storage service and need to store private data on it (important documents), it’s better if no one else can read them!

 #!/bin/bash